leiyudongyu/Car-Dealer-Shops/README.md

 This is one of the web projects of Full Stack Web Developer Nanodegree in Udacity.

 In this project, I wrote sql scheme, built an web server using flask framwork of python and using SQLalchemy API to connect the sqlite database.
 I made a Restfull web application which can provide HTTP related CRUD methods handling a list of car shops and its cars.
 JSON APIs are also provided for data query.
 Then I implement third pary OAuth authentication for car shops and cars management.
+You can find this project from http://52.32.104.91/

-- Skills: Google+ API, Facebook SDK, Restfull API SQLalchemy API, Sqlite Database, Python, Javascript, Ajax, HTML, CSS, Json
+- Skills: Google+ API, Facebook SDK, Restfull API SQLalchemy API, Sqlite Database, Python, Javascript, Ajax, HTML, CSS, Json Linux vm

 Features: <br/>
 1. Using Flask ( a light Python web framework).<br/>